rokarim/greenspaces/README.md

 Greenspaces

 A site that allows users to see ratings and features of green spaces.
-Additionally, users can submit new green spaces and add their own reviews.
+Users can search for and view green spaces by the neighborhood they are in, the type of space they are, or via a keyword search.
+Additionally, users can add their own reviews and vote on the helpfulness of other users' reviews.

 Drew Baker
 Michael Wellman